 To limit the harm caused by these pollutants the EPA amended the Clean Water Act by mandating that municipalities in urbanized areas obtain a stormwater permit.
 This law then tricked down to the PA DEP and then to local governments.
 By having a permit the Borough must follow some basic rules like educating the public, having public participation, changing ordinances to reduce runoff, having rules for earth disturbance and many more.

-Wyomissing Creek Pollution Reduction Plan (PRP)
+Borough of Wyomissing Pollution Reduction Plans:

 Should you be interested in commenting on either plan, please forward an email by clicking email@example.com.